History, tourist information, and nearby accommodation

 St Leonard's Church

-Outside the church porch is very curious round stone inscribed with a cross.
-It certainly looks like part of an ancient monument, though it has also been claimed that its just a piece of an old cheese press!
+Outside the church porch is a very curious round stone inscribed with a cross.
+It certainly looks like part of an ancient monument, though it has also been claimed that it's just a piece of an old cheese press!

 There are 6 bells hung in the tower, and a local legend tells a peculiar story, not about the bells, but about their ropes.
 It seems that the local people wanted to determine the depth of nearby Crazywell Pool.
 They tied the bell ropes end to end and tied a weight on one end.
 They lowered the weight into the pool, but when they ran out of rope at 90 fathoms they had not yet reached the bottom.
 So the story went about that the pool was bottomless.

 Just outside the lych gate at the entrance to the churchyard stands the village cross.
 Built into the churchyard wall is an ancient holy well, dedicated to St Leonard.
 Above the village stands Sheeps Tor, from which the village takes its name.
 This prominent outcrop rises 369 metres above sea level and is easily seen from the surrounding area.